 5 Tips for Building Your Walnut Creek In-Law Unit

 Do you want to add more living space to your property in Walnut Creek by building an in-law unit?
 In-law units or granny flats add considerable value to your property while offering comfort and private accommodation for your relatives, friends or guests.
-The good news is that due to the shortage of housing in Walnut Creek, the law has now changed to allow Accessory Dwelling Units (ADUs), more commonly know as in-law units or granny flats.
+The good news is that due to the shortage of housing in Walnut Creek, the law has now changed to allow Accessory Dwelling Units (ADUs), more commonly known as in-law units or granny flats.
 Here’s what you need to know about building your in-law unit in Walnut Creek.

 1. Understanding Accessory Dwelling Units